 and in the background have that translated to:

 which some script could process.
 You see, many search engines simply do not follow our ?generated=links.
 So, if you create generating pages, this is useful.
 However, it is only the dumb search engines that cannot handle these kinds of links.
-We have to ask ourselves, "Do we really want to be listed by the dumb search engines?"
-Google will handle a good few parameters in your URL without any problems and the (hungry hungry) yet-to-actually-have-a-search-engine msn-bot stops at nothing to get that page, sometimes again and again and again.
+So, we have to ask ourselves, "Do we really want to be listed by the dumb search engines?"
+Google will handle a good few parameters in your URL without any problems, and the (hungry) yet-to-actually-have-a-search-engine MSN-bot stops at nothing to get that page, sometimes again and again and again.

 would be a neat trick, enabling anyone to access my blog archives by doing:

 in their browser and have it automagically transformed server-side into:

 which yourdomainblog would understand.
 It's easy to see that you can perform some highly cool URL manipulations with a little imagination and a basic understanding of POSIX regular expression.

 One common use of mod_rewrite is to shorten URL's.
 Shorter URL's are easier to remember and, of course, easier to type.
 An example: